Piumhi: Autonomous Water and Sewage Service – SAAE

-Sewage Treatment System (ETE), SAAE of Piumhi / MG.
+Sewage Treatment System (ETE), SAAE of Piumhi, MG.

 The municipality has a well-developed infrastructure, with 100% of the city and residential areas supplied with treated water.
 Additionally, it has 100% coverage of sewage collection networks along public roads.
 The water treatment plant has a capacity of 150 L/s.

 There are seven reservoirs, all supplied with properly treated water to serve the entire city's population.
 Piumhi also has a sewage treatment plant (ETE) and a water treatment plant (ETA), both managed by the Autonomous Water and Sewage Service (SAAE).

 SAAE Piumhi was established under Municipal Law No. 1035/90 on 6 March 1990.
 It has been improving water and sewage systems with an efficiency rate that makes it a regional reference in basic sanitation.
 As a municipal authority, SAAE has administrative, legal, and financial autonomy.

 Water Treatment Plant of Piumhi (SAAE), located in the Nova Piumhi neighbourhood.

 Providing essential public utility services, SAAE has contributed to the city's growth, especially in the quality of water distribution.
-The direct management of the Autonomous Water and Sewage Service (SAAE) is carried out by an executive board and a Technical and Administrative Committee, with responsibilities defined by law and the Internal Regulations of the Authority.
+The direct management of the Autonomous Water and Sewage Service (SAAE) is carried out by an executive board and a Technical and Administrative Committee, with responsibilities defined by law and the internal regulations of the authority.
 This Technical and Administrative Committee consists of five members: two appointed by the municipality and their respective substitutes, two appointed by the National Health Foundation, and the fifth member being the Mayor, who serves as the Committee's President.
 The administration of the agency is divided into departments.

 Located in the Nova Piumhi neighbourhood, the ETA treats the water collected by SAAE and distributes it to households in Piumhi.
-All water collection is treated to ensure quality for the population.
+All water collected is treated to ensure quality for the population.
 Situated in the rural area of Piumhi, the ETE has the capacity to treat 100% of the city's sewage, returning treated water to the environment without causing harm.